paulsonkoly/chess-3/README.md

 # Chess 3

-chess-3 is a UCI compatible chess engine.
+chess-3 is a UCI-compatible chess engine.
 It is a successor of [chess2](https://github.com/paulsonkoly/chess-2) and [chess](https://github.com/paulsonkoly/chess).

-chess-3 is occasionally online on lichess using chess-2's [lichess account](http://lichess.org/@/chess-2-bot).
+chess-3 is occasionally online on Lichess using chess-2's [Lichess account](http://lichess.org/@/chess-2-bot).

 ## CCRL